Readit News logoReadit News

 Jaepa commented on Apple files emergency motion to become defendant in US vs. Google [pdf] storage.courtlistener.com... · Posted by u/zdw

-vessenes · 7 months ago
+vessenes · a year ago

 Interesting; I wonder if DOJ approaches on this stuff will continue (Vance has been clear he's a big tech skeptic), or if things will chill out a little.